microsoft/ivy/doc/proving.md

     q=t, base(N,X)=0, step(N,X,Y)=Y/N+X, fun(N,X) = sum2(N,X)

-This is somewhat as if functions were "curried", in which case the free symbol `fun` would match the term `sum2 N`.
-The upshot of this is that to match the recursion schema, a function definition must be recursive in its last parameter.
+This is somewhat as if functions were "curried", in which case the free symbol `fun` would match the curried function term `sumdiv N`.
+Since Ivy's logic doesn't allow for partial application of functions, extended matching provides an alternative.
+Notice that, to match the recursion schema, a function definition must be recursive in its *last* parameter.

 Induction
 ---------